ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/record/README.md

 The `gene` component contains a gene identifier.

-The `ensemblID` is an Ensembl Gene ID and is required.
+The `ensemblID` is an Ensembl Gene ID, and is required.

 The `hgncName` can be added for readability.